Skip to content

 Web Monetization-compatible digital wallets

-You must have an account with a compatible digital wallet to send payments.
 Be sure to select a wallet that’s available in your region and supports your preferred currency.

-ID nameExample format
+Identifier nameExample format

 Payment pointer$wallet.example.com/alice